 Do UV Dust Mite Vacuum Cleaners Work?

-Have you ever wondered how those tiny dust mites living in your bed and carpet can be controlled?
 Some vacuums come with UV light, and people often think that the light helps to get rid of dust mites.
 But let's have a closer look at how this really works, especially for curious minds like yours!

 What Are Dust Mites, Anyway?